 Portugal is a beautiful country and has a long history when it comes to higher education.
 If students opt to study in the country the variety of degree courses will appeal to all.
 The tuition fees are reasonable and living costs are relatively low making Portugal an attractive study destination in mainland Europe.
 Portuguese is also the third most widely spoken European language in the world, and the majority of degree courses in the country are taught in the language.
 Therefore fluency will help you not only settle in your new surroundings but will aid how comfortable you are during your studies as well as look impressive on your student CV when you return back home.

-Recently, Portugal’s education system has undergone transformation in order to comply with the Bologna process – which aims to make European qualifications easily comparable.
+Recently, Portugal’s education system has undergone a transformation in order to comply with the Bologna process – which aims to make European qualifications easily comparable.
 Higher education can either be private or public, and is separated into two main bodies:

 Private higher education comprises of 33 universities and 54 polytechnics, while public institutions are made up of 14 universities and 20 polytechnics as well as six military/police academies.
 Students can look at all institutions here (Study in Portugal – Higher education institutions).

 Bachelors/First cycle (Licenciado), Masters/Second cycle (Mestre) and PhDs/third cycle (doutor) degrees are available.
 First and second cycle degrees can be studied and completed at university and polytechnic institutions.
-The Portuguese academic year is made up of two semesters or terms, the first term is between September and January whilst the second semester runs from February till June.
+The Portuguese academic year is made up of two semesters or terms, the first term is between September and January while the second semester runs from February till June.

 Universities in Portugal may ask prospective students to sit entrance examinations/admissions tests: public universities use a national exam whilst private institutions set their own.
 This is so the universities can see what level students are currently at and test their knowledge and ability.
 To gain admission onto a Bachelors degree programme, students need a Secondary School Leaving certificate, and we advise student to check with the individual institution to check on any additional prerequisites for their desired course abroad.